Freedom of Speech

 Public school students, people in prison and government employees are three groups whose speech may be more limited.

 One of the government’s responsibilities is to provide public education.
-While students have free speech rights in schools, those rights can be limited if they are substantially disruptive to other students’ education.
+While students have free speech rights in schools, those rights can be limited if they substantially disrupt other students’ education.

 The government is responsible for safety and security in prison.
 The speech rights of people in prison may be limited if needed to preserve security.

-When they are on the job, government employees represent the government.
+Government employees represent the government when they are on the job.
 Their speech may be limited to align with their job responsibilities and to ensure others’ rights are protected, especially when that speech is part of their job.

 Places speech can be limited

-The First Amendment is a limit on the government.
+The First Amendment limits the government.
 It does not apply in private spaces or to private people or organizations.
 In fact, the First Amendment protects private people and companies’ right to make their own decisions about speech in their spaces.

 This means that social media companies and private employers, for example, may create their own policies about speech and may moderate content as they choose.